Zion To Bryce Canyon National Park Road Trip (+ Map)

 • Cons: Limited shuttle services as the season progresses (in Zion).
 Nights can be cold in Bryce.

-• Weather: Zion stays relatively mild in the winter (50s°F), but Bryce gets cold, often below freezing, and sees snow.
+• Weather: Zion stays relatively mild (50s°F), but winter in Bryce Canyon gets cold, often below freezing, and sees snow.

 • Crowds: Crowd levels in both parks are at their lowest